portsoc/hangman-in-branches/README.md

 `checkLetter` decides if the letter is in the word and updates the guessed array if necessary.
 `registerLetter` will also update the `instruct` and `feedback` sections of the page accordingly and end the game if necessary.

-If any part of the script is confusing, check out the examples in [DOM101 repository](https://github.com/portsoc/dom101) and attempt the tasks in that repo.
+If any part of the script is confusing, check out the examples in [the DOM101 repository](https://github.com/portsoc/dom101) and attempt the tasks in that repo.

 To see our new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/3...4?diff=split) showing the difference between branches 3 and 4.